 Criterion No. 5: Number of women in the top 10 paying positions : 0/10

 According to the French law of September 5, 2018, and its application decree of January 8, 2019, on "Freedom to choose your professional future" (Liberté de choisir son avenir professionnel), companies have to measure five gender equality indicators and publish their overall score.
 The primary aim of this law is to eliminate compensation discrepancies between men and women.
 Safran's overall score for all of its companies with more than 50 employees in France is 89/100, which exceeds the targeted threshold of 75 points as defined by the decree.
-Safran SA's score is 87/100.
+Safran SA's (the holding company that manages the Group and brings together the cross-disciplinary functions that support Safran's operating entities) score is 87/100.

 Employment of young people, seniors and people from disadvantaged backgrounds

 Safran believes that enabling the professional integration of young people, hiring and retaining senior staff and sharing skills are issues of key importance.
 These principles make it possible for anyone to grow, learn, share and contribute to the long-term performance of the Group.
 Safran is taking decisive action to promote the social and professional integration of young people in difficult situations, offering them career advice, training and employment opportunities within the company.
 The Group is a partner in events and activities aimed at mentoring, training and employing unskilled young people, and supports many non-profit organisations which are very active in this field.
 At Safran, many employees nearing retirement are able to take advantage of specific flexible working time arrangements.